oskapt/docker-gitlab/README.md

 certificate.
 If you need a certificate chain, read [the docs](http://nginx.org/en/docs/http/configuring_https_servers.html#chains) on the nginx site before continuing.

+If you don't have these now, that's fine.
+The sample cert and key will be installed and linked to the `config` directory.
+You can replace them later.

 Building The Container
 ----------------------